log2akshat/debian-flyers/readme.txt

 file to this directory (e.g. by sending a mail to joey@debian.org or debian-flyers-devel@lists.alioth.debian.org).

+Then modify the mkconfig file and add the translation of your local language to english, like this:

+    YourLocalLanguage)   echo "EnglishTranslation";;

 When you add a new translation, please be careful with the size of your translation.
 If the text is too long, an empty page is inserted by LaTeX and the text doesn't fit on the page.
 In such a case, please